lyteword/kjv/2-kings/chapter-13.md

 <sup>15</sup> And Elisha said unto him, Take bow and arrows.
 And he took unto him bow and arrows.

 <sup>16</sup> And he said to the king of Israel, Put thine hand upon the bow.
-And he put his hand upon it: and Elisha put his hands upon the king’s hands.
+And he put his hand *upon it:* and Elisha put his hands upon the king’s hands.

 <sup>17</sup> And he said, Open the window eastward.
-And he opened it.
+And he opened *it*.
 Then Elisha said, Shoot.
 And he shot.
-And he said, The arrow of the LORD’s deliverance, and the arrow of deliverance from Syria: for thou shalt smite the Syrians in Aphek, till thou have consumed them.
+And he said, The arrow of the LORD’s deliverance, and the arrow of deliverance from Syria: for thou shalt smite the Syrians in Aphek, till thou have consumed *them*.

 <sup>18</sup> And he said, Take the arrows.
-And he took them.
+And he took *them*.
 And he said unto the king of Israel, Smite upon the ground.
 And he smote thrice, and stayed.

-<sup>19</sup> And the man of God was wroth with him, and said, Thou shouldest have smitten five or six times; then hadst thou smitten Syria till thou hadst consumed it: whereas now thou shalt smite Syria but thrice.
+<sup>19</sup> And the man of God was wroth with him, and said, Thou shouldest have smitten five or six times; then hadst thou smitten Syria till thou hadst consumed *it:* whereas now thou shalt smite Syria *but* thrice.

 <sup>20</sup> ¶ And Elisha died, and they buried him.
 And the bands of the Moabites invaded the land at the coming in of the year.

-<sup>21</sup> And it came to pass, as they were burying a man, that, behold, they spied a band of men; and they cast the man into the sepulchre of Elisha: and when the man was let down, and touched the bones of Elisha, he revived, and stood up on his feet.
+<sup>21</sup> And it came to pass, as they were burying a man, that, behold, they spied a band *of men;* and they cast the man into the sepulchre of Elisha: and when the man was let down, and touched the bones of Elisha, he revived, and stood up on his feet.

 <sup>22</sup> ¶ But Hazael king of Syria oppressed Israel all the days of Jehoahaz.